stjude-biohackathon/KIDS25-Team8_cmdsaw/README.md

 ### Inaccurate Parameter Parsing

 If parameters are missing or incorrect:
-1. The automatic double-check (enabled by default) should fix most issues
+1. The automatic double-check (enabled by default) should fix most issues, but can also sometimes introduce them.
-2. Use `--review-json` to manually review and request additional fixes
+2. Use `--review-json` to manually review and request additional fixes.
-3. Try a different model (e.g., `deepseek-r1:14b` for Ollama, or `gemini-2.0-flash-exp` for Google)
+3. Try a different model (e.g., `deepseek-r1:14b` for Ollama, or `gemini-2.0-flash-exp` for Google).
-4. For complex tools, consider using Google Gemini API: `--provider google`
+4. For complex tools, consider using Google Gemini API: `--provider google`.

 ### Google API Rate Limits